Key Planning Steps of Software Localization

 Conditions have never been better for global growth.
 Technology adoption is on the rise in almost every corner of the world.
 The number of internet users worldwide has seen a steady growth between 2009 and 2020.
 Likewise, access to computers and smartphones is on an upward trajectory with half of the households globally owning at least one computer in 2019.
-As technology penetrates almost every aspect of life and people spend increasing amounts of time online, technology and software companies face a new challenge: adapting their products and services to an increasingly global and diverse market.
+As people spend increasing amounts of time online, technology and software companies face a new challenge: adapting their products and services to an increasingly global and diverse market.

 With so many new opportunities lining up, software localization plays an increasingly important role in bringing products closer to potential customers around the globe.
-Its success often relies on a carefully designed software localization strategy that takes account of all the legal, technical, and cultural adjustments your product and localization teams need to make.
-Let’s have a look at the key steps you need to take to start the localization of your software with confidence.
+Its success often relies on a carefully planned software localization strategy that takes account of all the legal, technical, and cultural adjustments your product and localization teams need to make.
+Get to know the key planning steps of the software localization process to get the ball rolling and achieve strong results.

 Plan for Expansion from Day One